Sapphy-Doyle/Python-Day-1-Project-Name-Generator/README.md

 Day 1 project of the 100 Days of Code: Python Challenge.
-A simple name "generator" styled as a band name generator.
+<br/>A simple name "generator" styled as a band name generator.
-I was using it as a practice project to practice basic functions.
+<br/>I was using it as a practice project to practice some basic functions.